Firm Secures $1.7 Million Judgment in Case Involving Stolen Valor

 Posted on July 2, 2018

-Robert Bell of Reep, Bell, Laird & Jasper, P.C. served as local counsel in a lawsuit challenging the Bitterroot National Forest’s travel ban on vehicles in the Blue Joint and Sapphire Wilderness Study Areas.
+Robert Bell of Reep, Bell & Jasper, PC served as local counsel in a lawsuit challenging the Bitterroot National Forest’s travel ban on vehicles in the Blue Joint and Sapphire Wilderness Study Areas.
 On June 29, 2018, federal Judge Dana Christensen declared the agency’s decision as unlawful with respect to backcountry bicycle use.
 The Court declared the agency decision unlawful and ordered it to reopen public comment to hear objections to closing approximately 110 miles of trail to bicycle use.
 Following the decision, Mr. Bell stated, “We are very pleased to have played a role in maintaining this important backcountry opportunity for cyclists.
 As the use of public lands becomes more regulated, it is critical to fight for Montanans’ recreational opportunities.”

 RBLS&J supports Big Brothers Big Sisters of Missoula at bowling fundraiser